sourcehut-mirrors/chawan/doc/protocols.md

 Brotli decompression (Accept-Encoding: br) is supported using the decoder provided by the reference implementation.

-The `bonus` directory contains two alternative HTTP clients:
+The `bonus` directory includes two alternative HTTP clients:

 * curlhttp; this is the old HTTP client based on libcurl.
 It can be built using curl-impersonate; see [README.md](../bonus/README.md) in